Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/custom_bee_data.md

 ### **Has Honeycomb?** (Required)

 `hasHoneycomb` is a required value.
-When set to `true` the honeycomb and honeycomb block for the bee will be registered as well as the asos
+When set to `true` the honeycomb and honeycomb block for the bee will be registered as well as the associated crafting recipes.
+A bee can have honeycombs registered without having centrifuge recipes generated for the comb.

 ### **Size Modifier** (Optional)